Clancy of the Overflow Meaning of Clancy of the Overflow

 But I doubt he'd suit the office, Clancy, of 'The Overflow'.

 Clancy of the Overflow Analysis Clancy of the Overflow Explained

 Clancy of the Overflow is a poem composed of 365 words of 32 lines set in 8 stanzas.
+It is written as a monologue and and used a AA–B–CC–B rhyming scheme.

 The poem opens with the poet (who was also a solicitor/lawyer) sending a letter to a person named 'Clancy'.
 He doesn't know Clancy's last name or his exact whereabouts.
 So he sends the letter addressed to "Clancy at the Overflow" Station near the Lachlan River where he had met the man many years earlier.

 The poet is surprised to receive a reply from one of Clancy's friends.
 The message is pretty basic and appears to be scribbled on a piece of paper using tar as ink (Tar was used as an antiseptic to seal off shearing wounds on sheep).
 The message simply read "Clancy's gone to Queensland droving, and we don't know where he are."